-- (b) in all other cases the hard surface is made of porous material; or - (c) provision is made to direct run-off from hard surface to a permeable or porous area within the curtilage of a building.

-D. The erection, extension or alteration of an industrial building or warehouse.

-Deveopment not permitted

-D. I Development is not permitted if:-

-- (a) the gross floor space of any new building erected would exceed 200 square metres; - (b) the gross floor space of the original building would be exceeded by more than 50% or 1,000 square metres - (c) the height of building as extended or altered would exceed the height of the existing building; - (d) the development would lead to a reduction in the parking or turning of motor vehicles; or - (e) any part of it would be within 5 metres of any boundary of the curtilage of the premises.

-D. 2 Development id permitted subject to:-

-- (a) the proposal being within the curtilage of an existing industrial building or warehouse: or - (b) any building erected, extended or altered is only to be used for industrial purposes in the case of an industrial building and for storage or distribution in the case of a warehouse building or; - (c) any extension or alteration is constructed using similar external material to the existing building.
+(b) in all other cases the hard surface is made of porous material; or CLASS D (c) provision is made to direct run-off from hard surface to a permeable or porous area within the curtilage of a building.
+Permitted Development D. on, extension or alteration of an industrial r warehouse.
+Deveopment not permitted D. I Developm ent is not permitted if: not permitted (a) the gross floor space of any new building erected would exceed 200 square metres; (b) the gross floor space of the original building would be exceeded by more than 50% or 1,000 square metres (c) the height of building as extended or altered would exceed the height of the existing building; (d) the development would lead to a reduction in the parking or turning of motor vehicles; or (e) any part of it would be within 5 metres of any boundary of the curtilage of the premises.
+Conditions D. 2 Developm ent id permitted subject to: (a) the proposal being within the curtilage of an existing industrial building or warehouse; or (b) any building erected, extended or altered is only to be used for industrial purposes in the case of an industrial building and for storage or distribution in the case of a warehouse building or; (c) any extension or alteration is constructed using similar external material to the existing building.